pauldevos/data-engineering-tools/README.md

 ### 4. Set up and Configure Git
 You may use whatever version/source control you like.
 There's two main flavors, subversion and git.
 As of this writing, Git has 3 main hosting services: [Github](https://github.com/), [Bitbucket](https://bitbucket.org/), and [Gitlab](https://about.gitlab.com/).

+Then you're going to need to generate an SSH key so you can SSH from your host (e.g. your laptop or an EC2) to your git responsitory (e.g. Github).

+There's some instructiosn on how to this here: [Generating a new SSH key and adding it to the ssh-agent](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)